chnm/thatcamp-org/wp-content/plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.8.8 =
+* Added new substitution keyword %POST_FEATURED_IMAGE% to allow inclusion of a post's featured image.

 = Version 4.8.7 =
 * Added new option to force usage of sender override address when defined and option enabled.